articles hero image

 5. Be prepared for court: If your case goes to court, it is important to be prepared.
 This includes preparing all necessary documents and evidence, dressing appropriately, and respecting the judge and other parties involved.

-By following these steps and working with an experienced family law attorney, parents in Alabama can increase their chances of winning a custody modification case and achieving the best possible outcome for their child.
+By following these steps and working with an experienced child custody lawyer in Birmingham, parents in Alabama can increase their chances of winning a custody modification case and achieving the best possible outcome for their child.

 Can You Modify a Parenting Plan Without Going to Court?